Are you passionate about your life? Your job? Your hobbies? What are you passionate about? How do you incorporate those passions into your life?

 An issue here is that we rarely talk about what true passion feels like.
 The sensation of excitement about a particular idea is often a different sensation than the type of deep passion that drives people into a fulfilling career.
 Excitement comes and goes.
 True passion arises after you’ve put in the long hours to really become a craftsman in your field and can then leverage this value to really have an impact, to gain autonomy and respect, to control your occupational destiny.

-If someone is lost and she doesn’t know what her passion is, what first step do you recommend to get him or her on the right track towards cultivating her passion?
+If someone is lost and she doesn’t know what her passion is, what first step do you recommend to get her on the right track towards cultivating her passion?

 Cal Newport is a computer scientist and MIT graduate.
 His new book, So Good They Can’t Ignore You, debunks the belief that “follow your passion” is good advice.
 Cal also runs the popular website Study Hacks: Decoding Patterns of Success.